 Some studies on sleep claim that sleep deprivation does not expire.
-For example, if you are sleep deprived, you cannot undo it just by returning to an average sleep duration.
-You actually need to make up for all the hours of sleep that you've lost.
-That's what they say, at least.
+For example, if you are sleep-deprived, you cannot undo it just by returning to the average sleep duration.
+You actually need to make up for all the hours of sleep that you’ve lost.
+That’s what they say, at least.

 But I don’t want that.
 I don’t want the sleep deprivation of the 13th of September, 2015 to influence my sleep deprivation of that same day 2 years later.
 I agree that sleep deprivation doesn’t expire if you’re not catching up on lost sleep, but I am not in complete agreement with the extent of this statement.

 It’s not like I still feel tired from my 3-year-old sleep deprivation.
 I don’t want data to have an everlasting effect on this analysis.
 At some point, the influence wears off.

 By using the moving 28-day sleep deprivation, the correlation here slightly increases from 0.06 to 0.09.

 Positive correlation between sleep and happiness?